RobinRajSB/Brain-Tumor-Segmentation-Using-CNN/README.md

 FinalCode.ipynb is the Final code to be executed

 For accessing the dataset, you need to create account with  https://www.smir.ch/BRATS/Start2013.
-For free access to GPU,   refer to this Google Colab tutorial https://medium.com/deep-learning-turkey/google-colab-free-gpu-tutorial-e113627b9f5d or my previous repo https://github.com/jadevaibhav/Signature-verification-using-deep-learning.
-I am removing data and model files and uploading the code only.
-All the images I used here are from the paper only.
+For free access to GPU,   refer to this Google Colab tutorial https://medium.com/deep-learning-turkey/google-colab-free-gpu-tutorial-e113627b9f5d
-#### Using the code 🧑‍🔧

 You are free to use contents of this repo for academic and non-commercial purposes only.